This Whistler Travel Guide blog post is sponsored by The Westin Resort & Spa, Whistler, and all opinions are my own.

 Gnarly Roots Pizza & Cafe – If you’re looking for a casual pizza night – this is the place to go.
 A smaller restaurant, but great food and wine.
 I was shocked at the restaurant wine prices in Canada – I’m talking only $20 a bottle (I feel like in the US it minimally starts at $40 regardless of brand).

-Grill & Vine – The restaurant inside of the Westin Whistler and it did not disappoint!
-Firs off all, the drinks were fire – I recommend the Cloud Nine with Tequila, Mezcal, Vanilla, Grapefruit and Egg White.
+Grill & Vine – The restaurant inside of The Westin Resort & Spa, Whistler and it did not disappoint!
+First off all, the drinks were fire – I recommend the Cloud Nine with Tequila, Mezcal, Vanilla, Grapefruit and Egg White.
 For an appetizer, we tried the fried avocados – which Ross was skeptical about – but he trusted me and ended up loving them.
 Ross ordered the ribeye, and I tried the Linguine Vongole with clams, garlic and chili.
 We were able to take the dessert up to our room which was a perfect night cap!

 Beacon Pub & Eatery – We came here just for drinks at the end of the night and the bar is definitely packed, but killer margaritas.
 Sneak up to the second floor bar area for more seating and views of the village.